 Yes.
-Stress is incredibly bad for the body.
+Stress is terrible for the body.
 Stress has the power to strip your full head of colour, not to mention causing strokes and heart attacks.
-Stress is a nasty evil thing.
+Stress is a nasty, evil thing.

 I take a deep breath.
 ‘I need to de-stress,’ I tell Chris.

 He’s sitting at the dining room table, staring at a spreadsheet.
 He looks as stressed as I feel.
 ‘Can you do it upstairs?
 I’ve got a call.’

 I go back to Google to find out the best ways to de-stress.
 ‘I’ll do some yoga,’ I say, but he’s not listening.

 I set up my yoga studio on the landing with the dogs watching from the top step.
 I find an online video, a 26-minute stress melt — perfect, it says, for these challenging times.